staropram/AGI-bootstrap/README.md

 The system is interactive (see `continuous` option to override).
 At the present time chatgpt3.5 needs a bit of help and I've noticed that sometimes it is way dumber than other times, so I think OpenAI throttles performance sometimes.

-Sometimes chatgpt3.5 will respond with something that isn't a command so you need to tell it to continue with commands.
+Sometimes chatgpt3.5 will respond with something that isn't a command so you need to tell it to continue with commands, or you can have a conversation with it if you like.

 Or sometimes chatgpt3.5 will mix a command with text.
 Usually you can just respond with: